Campbell's Soup Cans I: Vegetable 48 by Andy Warhol

 Edition: Edition of 250 signed in ballpoint pen and numbered with a rubber stamp on verso.
 There are 26 AP signed and lettered A - Z in ball-point pen on verso.

-Warhol printed the Vegetable 48 soup can in 1968, six years after the original Campbell’s Soup Cans paintings (sometimes called 32 Campbell’s Soup Cans) debuted at Warhol’s first solo exhibit.
-The exhibit, held at the Ferus gallery in Los Angeles, was both acclaimed and widely criticized.
-Simply put, the work garnered controversy because of the way Warhol’s art disrupted the status quo of the era.
+Warhol printed the Vegetable 48 soup can in 1968, six years after the original Campbell’s Soup Cans paintings (often called 32 Campbell’s Soup Cans) debuted at his first solo exhibition.
+The show at the Ferus Gallery in Los Angeles drew both praise and hostility.
+Many viewers felt shocked that an artist would fill a gallery with what looked like supermarket labels, and the work quickly became a flashpoint in debates about modern art.

-Consequently, the Campbell’s Soup Cans I: Vegetable 48 print (and much of his other work) focuses on the industrial and commercial culture of our society, drawing our attention to unexpected sources of beauty and inspiration.
-This theme can be seen in works like the Ads series, Shoes, and even his Truck portfolio.
+Consequently, the Campbell’s Soup Cans I: Vegetable 48 print, like much of his work, focuses on industrial and commercial culture as a source of visual interest.
+This concern resurfaces in portfolios such as Ads, Shoes, and the Truck series.

 Photo Credits: